skipperkongen/cctv-suspicious-behaviour/README.md

-# CCTV suspicious behaviour
+# CCTV mood

+> Work in progress, still buggy

-Reconstruction of cool CCTV example that I saw at a Spark + AI [talk](https://databricks.com/session/analyzing-performance-bottlenecks-in-data-science-the-case-for-distributed-models-using-apache-spark) by Thunder Shiviah.
+Detect mood in video.
+This is a reconstruction of cool CCTV example that I saw at a Spark + AI [talk](https://databricks.com/session/analyzing-performance-bottlenecks-in-data-science-the-case-for-distributed-models-using-apache-spark) by Thunder Shiviah.
 You can also have a look at my [minutes](navigating-ml-jungle.md) of the talk.

 ## Outline